 1. Create a budget.

 We know – it’s hard to budget money when you don’t have any, right?
-But, seriously, it’s easy to get carried away and swept up in nights out during your first semester … and then realize in February that you’re too broke for a killer Spring Break trip.
-If you’re smart and responsible now, your future self will thank you when you’re on a plane to Belize.
+But, seriously, it’s easy to get carried away and swept up in nights out during your first semester … and then realize in February that you’re too broke to do anything on your spring break.
+If you’re smart and responsible now, your future self will thank you.

 2. Stay organized.

 Losing track of time, deadlines and appointments is easy – and before you know it, you’ll be staring down midterms that you completely forgot about.
-If you’re “old fashioned” and prefer writing things down, we have tons of day planners, from colorful Lilly Pulitzer bestsellers to Panda Planners that are designed to keep you motivated.
-If you prefer to keep everything logged on your phone, there are tons of apps out there to help, like Planner Pro and any.do.
+If you’re “old fashioned” and prefer writing things down, we have a ton of day planners that are designed to keep you motivated.
+If you prefer to keep everything logged on your phone, there are also plenty of apps out there to help, like Planner Pro and any.do.

 3. Take advantage of office hours.

 Professors hold office hours for a reason – and it’s not to sit alone in an empty room.
-The opportunity to sit down with your teacher and ask questions one-on-one to ensure that you grasp material can prove invaluable come test time.
+We’re guessing things may be a little different this year, office hours may be through a video call, but you should make the time to virtually sit down with your teacher and ask questions one-on-one to ensure that you grasp the material, doing so can prove invaluable come test time.
 Not only that, but putting in a consistent effort throughout the semester can go a long way with your professor, should you have a last-minute question or emergency in the days leading up to an exam.

 4. Get your tech in order.

 Getting outfitted in the hottest technology can help your school year go much smoother – but it can also cost a fortune.
 The good news is that you don’t need to invest thousands of dollars to be a tech king or queen.
-You can pick up the things you really need like the Seagate Backup Plus and Itian wireless phone charger at low prices by shopping through a site like BIGWORDS, and opting for less popular brands of luxury items can help you save big bucks.
-For example, rather than pay hundreds of dollars for a Sonos or Bose speaker, check out more affordable models, like the Nixon Sound Blaster.
+You can pick up the things you really need, like charging cables and headphones at low prices by shopping through a price comparison site like BIGWORDS, (and opting for less popular brands of luxury items can help you save big bucks).
 With a little research, you can get some of the coolest tech around, even if you’re on a budget.